benjaminleclair/prototype/README.md

 Rather than rely on conventions, style guides, and "best practice" suggestions, NOLOGIC is an attempt to limit the scope of IMPLICIT characteristics of code.
-While traditional thinking about functions is that they are blocks of code which accept values and return values, NOLOGIC takes a different approach where functions must define pre-conditions in order to be called.
+While traditional thinking about functions is that they are blocks of code which accept values and return values, NOLOGIC takes a different approach where functions must define preconditions in order to be called.
 In that regard, functions have context, they are not just blocks of reusable code which are not aware of their calling environment.